 The Christmas Train

-Tom Langdon, a weary and cash-strapped journalist, was banned from flying in the U.S. when an overly probing search wand caused him to blow his top at LaGuardia Airport.
+Tom Langdon, a weary and cash-strapped journalist, was banned from flying in the U.S. when an overly probing search caused him to blow his top at LaGuardia Airport.
 Now, the train is his only option to get to Los Angeles for Christmas to be with his girlfriend.
-To finance the trip, he pitches a story about a train ride taken during Christmas season.
+To finance the trip, he pitches a story about a train ride taken during Christmas.

 Richard Paul Evans